- Live Rates

 If you are in the market for a new home or interested in refinancing your current property, be sure to contact your trusted home mortgage professional to discuss financing options.

 Are you ready to leap into homeownership?
 If so, you’ll need a mortgage to finance it, and Sammamish Mortgage can help.
 We are a family-owned mortgage company based in Bellevue, Washington and serve the entire state, as well as Idaho, Colorado, and Oregon.
-We offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We offer a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
 Please contact us if you have mortgage-related questions.